nullberg/KinematicEquationsSolver/README.md

-# kinematic-equations-solver
+# Kinematic Equations Solver (KES)

-Dynamic Java GUI for solving kinematics problems.
+This project concerns a Java GUI for solving kinematics problems.